How Toxic Are You?

 Try to purchase natural, non-toxic products especially when being exposed to the item for a long time (like a mattress); if not possible be sure to let it off-gas as long as possible -- if you can smell anything it's still off-gassing

-At minimum, a detox should happen at least once a year and especially any time someone is feeling sluggish, slowed down, foggy, or just a general feeling like health has slide backwards (maybe sleep is worse, energy is down, skin is flared up, etc).
+I suggest a detox/reset at least once a year, and especially any time someone is feeling sluggish, slowed down, foggy, or just a general feeling like health has slide backwards (maybe sleep is worse, energy is down, skin is flared up, etc).

 See below for the infographic explaining how effective and ineffective detox impacts the body.